Oneflow-Inc/libai/docs/source/tutorials/Build New Project on LiBai.md

 ## Main Function Entry
-[tools.train_net.py](https://github.com/Oneflow-Inc/libai/blob/main/tools/train_net.py) is the default main function entry provided in Libai, so we only need to rewrite some functions based on this file.
+[tools.train_net.py](https://github.com/Oneflow-Inc/libai/blob/main/tools/train_net.py) is the default main function entry provided in LiBai, so we only need to rewrite some functions based on this file.

 Here is an example: